 EMDR, on the other and, can truly relieve the impact of traumas that feed addictions of all kinds.

 Areas of Speciality: EMDR, Trauma, Anxiety, Depression, CBT, Mindfulness and Workplace Stress

-Aneta is trained in the use of Eye Movement Desensitisation and Reprocessing (EMDR) for adults and children, having noted research on its effectiveness in treating trauma, depression, post-traumatic stress symptoms, panic attacks, eating disorders, addiction and anxiety.
+Aneta is trained in the use of Eye Movement Desensitisation and Reprocessing (EMDR) for adults and children, having done extensive research on its effectiveness in treating trauma, depression, post-traumatic stress symptoms, panic attacks, addiction and anxiety.
 She also uses EMDR for well-functioning people seeking to decrease fear and stress to help boost their confidence and self-esteem.

-Aneta’s training as a clinical psychologist and many years of clinical work has provided her with a broad understanding of human behaviour and emotions across their lifespan.
+Aneta’s training as a clinical psychologist and many years of clinical work has provided her with a deep understanding of human behaviour and emotions – why we do what we do, and how to stop doing what no longer serves us.
 She is also trained in cognitive behavioural therapy (CBT) and trauma-focused CBT.

 To contact Aneta directly please call: 087 132 3843 or email: aneta(at)emdrdublin.com